StefH/ProtoBufJsonConverter/PackageReadme.md

 ---

 ## Using in Blazor WebAssembly
-In order to use this library in a Blazor WebAssembly application, you need to provide a specific Blazor implementation for the `IMetadataReferenceService`, the [BlazorWasmMetadataReferenceService](...);
+In order to use this library in a Blazor WebAssembly application, you need to provide a specific Blazor implementation for the `IMetadataReferenceService`, the [BlazorWasmMetadataReferenceService](https://github.com/StefH/ProtoBufJsonConverter/blob/main/examples/ProtoBufJsonConverter.Blazor/BlazorWasmMetadataReferenceService.cs).

 ### Convert ProtoBuf `byte[]` to a JSON `string`